nonabelian/leapy/README.md

 Welcome!
 Leapy is a library for real-time, sub-millisecond inference;
 it provides customizable machine learning pipeline export for fast model serving.
-These pipelines are based on Dask's scalable machine learning, which follows the Scikit-Learn API.
+These pipelines are targeted for using Dask's scalable machine learning, which follows the Scikit-Learn API.
+However, you can use this framework with Scikit-Learn as well.

 Leapy is inspired by [MLeap](https://github.com/combust/mleap).